return42/sphkerneldoc/linux_src_doc/include/drm/drm_plane_h.rst

     \ :c:type:`struct drm_crtc_commit <drm_crtc_commit>`\ .

 alpha_property
-    alpha property for this plane
+    Optional alpha property for this plane.
+See
+    \ :c:func:`drm_plane_create_alpha_property`\ .

 zpos_property
-    zpos property for this plane
+    Optional zpos property for this plane.
+See
+    \ :c:func:`drm_plane_create_zpos_property`\ .

 rotation_property
-    rotation property for this plane
+    Optional rotation property for this plane.
+See
+    \ :c:func:`drm_plane_create_rotation_property`\ .

+blend_mode_property
+    Optional "pixel blend mode" enum property for this plane.
+    Blend mode property represents the alpha blending equation selection, describing how the pixels from the current plane are composited with the background.

 color_encoding_property